Timeline

 Solutions

-Create a Personal Map
+Create a personal map

 It allows users to share their recommended places by creating a personal map.
 To provide accurate and extensive place data, we used the Google Maps API.
 Users can easily search for places and add a comment to each one, explaining their recommendations and making the map more personal and trustworthy.

-Share a Map with a link
+Share a map with a link

 After creating a map, users can share it instantly through a link.
 There's no need to sign in or create an account to view it. anyone with the link can access the map.
 This makes sharing favourite spots with friends or groups simple and flexible.

-Explore Maps
+Explore maps

 To browse shared maps faster, I organized maps into nine main categories.
 Users can browse by category or sort maps by “newest” and “most popular” to find what’s relevant to them.
 Each map also displays its creation date and number of saves, helping users identify what’s trending.
 A save button allows users to keep maps they like and revisit them later.